lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Losing offset information in DLQ making replay impossible.
 - Assuming DLQ writes are atomic with main outputs when they’re not; require transactions or idempotence.

-If you want, I can produce a concrete code sample (Scala or PySpark) for a chosen pattern: from_json-based split, foreachBatch with Kafka transactions, or mapPartitions with batched DLQ writes.

 ## How do you structure checkpoint locations and output paths for multiple environments (dev/test/prod)?
 High level rules